Config reference: fusion

 Category: general

-Badges: - RRF Mode
+Badges: - RRF control

 fusion.sparse_weight (FUSION_SPARSE_WEIGHT) — Sparse Weight